Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Xavier Performance Insights

-- The Musketeers average 81.1 points per game (12th in college basketball) while giving up 73.9 per contest (290th in college basketball).
+- The Musketeers average 81.1 points per game (12th in college basketball) while allowing 73.9 per outing (290th in college basketball).
 They have a +255 scoring differential overall and outscore opponents by 7.2 points per game.

-- The 34.8 rebounds per game Xavier averages rank 34th in the nation, and are 5.8 more than the 29 its opponents pull down per outing.
+- Xavier ranks 34th in the country at 34.8 rebounds per game.
+That's 5.8 more than the 29 its opponents average.

-- Xavier knocks down 7.4 three-pointers per game (181st in college basketball) at a 39.1% rate (fourth-best in college basketball), compared to the 7.5 its opponents make while shooting 35.6% from deep.

-- The Musketeers rank 17th in college basketball with 101.2 points scored per 100 possessions, and 196th in college basketball defensively with 92.1 points conceded per 100 possessions.

 Pittsburgh Performance Insights

-- The Panthers have a +205 scoring differential, topping opponents by 5.9 points per game.
-They're putting up 75.2 points per game, 92nd in college basketball, and are allowing 69.3 per contest to rank 151st in college basketball.
+- The Panthers outscore opponents by 5.9 points per game (posting 75.2 points per game, 92nd in college basketball, and conceding 69.3 per contest, 152nd in college basketball) and have a +205 scoring differential.

-- Pittsburgh wins the rebound battle by an average of 1.5 boards.
-It grabs 33.1 rebounds per game (95th in college basketball) compared to its opponents' 31.6.
+- Pittsburgh is 95th in the country at 33.1 rebounds per game.
+That's 1.5 more than the 31.6 its opponents average.

-- Pittsburgh connects on 9.1 three-pointers per game (29th in college basketball), 1.5 more than its opponents.
-It shoots 36.1% from deep (75th in college basketball), and its opponents are shooting 32.6%.
+- Pittsburgh hits 9.1 three-pointers per game (29th in college basketball) while shooting 36.1% from deep (75th in college basketball).
+It is making 1.5 more threes than its opponents, who drain 7.6 per game at 32.6%.

-- Pittsburgh has committed 10.7 turnovers per game (60th in college basketball) while forcing 11 (266th in college basketball).
+- Pittsburgh forces 11 turnovers per game (266th in college basketball) while committing 10.7 (60th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.